tessyjames/Intune-PowerShell-Management/README.md

 Microsoft and any contributors reserve all others rights, whether under their respective copyrights, patents, or trademarks, whether by implication, estoppel or otherwise.

+# Usage
+## Setup
+The Feature Modules and Samples depend on the [Intune PowerShell SDK](https://github.com/Microsoft/Intune-PowerShell-SDK).
+Please install the Intune PowerShell SDK before running any of the code found in this repository.

+## Tips and Tricks
+ - Create TimeSpan objects using the [New-TimeSpan](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/new-timespan?view=powershell-6) cmdlet
+ - Create DateTime or DateTimeOffset objects using the [Get-Date](https://docs.microsoft.com/en-us/powershell/module/Microsoft.PowerShell.Utility/Get-Date?view=powershell-6) cmdlet
+ - If a parameter accepts an "Object" rather than a more specific type, use the documentation to identify what type of object it requires.
+For example, if the documentation says that a parameter represents a property of type "microsoft.graph.mobileApp" or "microsoft.graph.deviceConfiguration", use the "New-MobileAppObject" or "New-DeviceConfigurationObject" cmdlets to create the respective objects.